vaquerizaslab/chess/README.md

   compared to other scores in the same run.
 For z-scores in the context of a proper background model, see below.

+When running `chess sim` to compare samples of different conditions, the goal often is to identify regions that with particularly striking changes.
+As the 3D structure might change slightly across most of the genome, the most interesting regions might be the ones with the largest deviation from the average change: this is reflected in large negative values in the *z-score* column.

+Z-scores cannot be compared between runs of CHESS, as they are a type of within sample normalisation.
+To compare between runs of CHESS, the ssim values should be used.
+For instance, a change of experimental conditions might not lead to marked changes in particular regions of the genome, but instead induce an uniform genome wide effect (e.g. global decompaction of TADs).
+Then, one might be interested in comparing the average ssim from `chess sim` runs on replicates of one condition to the average ssim of a run between conditions.

 ### Comparing regions across species

 The following will run a comparison of 4 regions of varying sizes located on chromosome